Help Is Out There: How to Find the Best Therapist For Your Mental Health Needs

 Our team at The Therapy Group of DC understands that deciding to seek out the services of a mental health therapist or licensed professional counselor can be daunting in itself.
 The next step–finding the right potential therapist for your specific needs and preferences–shouldn’t deter your progress.
 However, we recognize that when you and your therapist are a great fit, your chances of experiencing life-changing, successful treatment increase exponentially.

-The process of identifying a best-fit therapist requires more than a Google search of “therapists near me,” although a convenient counseling center location that allows for easier access to appointments is undoubtedly an advantage.
+The process of identifying a best-fit therapist requires more than a Google search of “therapists near me,” although a convenient group practice location that allows for easier access to appointments is undoubtedly an advantage.
 Compare this endeavor to auditioning actors for a play, using a dating app to find your perfect match, or interviewing candidates for a job.
 You’re not obligated to select the first applicant.
 There are several factors you should consider and a few details to research before starting your search for and review of mental health professionals.

 Understand what you want–and don’t want–in a therapist